-3.23.
+2.23.
 Cash and cash equivalents

-For the purpose of the cash flow statement, cash and cash equivalents comprise items maturing within three months of their acquisition date, including: cash and non-restricted balances with central banks, treasury bills and other deposits on the money market, amounts due from other banks and short-term securities of the State Treasury.
+For the purpose of the consolidated cash flow statement, cash and cash equivalents comprise items maturing within three months of their acquisition date, including: cash and non-restricted balances with central banks, treasury bills and other deposits on the money market, loans and advances granted to other banks, amounts due from other banks and short-term securities of the State Treasury.